 State identity

-Indonesia has one of the most religious populations worldwide.
-Nearly all Indonesian respondents (96%) surveyed stated that belief in God was necessary to be moral and have good values (Pew Research Center, July 2020).
-Therefore, it comes as no surprise that religion also plays an important role in politics.
-Given that 87% of its population are Muslim, Indonesia has traditionally struggled to maintain a balance between promoting Islamic values and the pluralist character of the constitution.
+Indonesia has one of the most religious populations in the world.
+In a July 2020 Pew Research Center poll, nearly all Indonesian respondents (96%) said belief in God was necessary to be moral and to have good values.
+It is no surprise that religion plays an important role in politics.
+Given that 87% of its population is Muslim, Indonesia has traditionally struggled to maintain a balance between promoting Islamic values and the constitution’s pluralist character.

-Islamic conservatives have in recent years increased their influence over the workings of political and legal institutions.
-In late 2022, the country’s new criminal code included conservative Muslim positions.
-Under the new laws, consensual sex between unmarried people and nonmarital cohabitation are now punishable with prison terms.
+In recent years, Islamic conservatives have increased their influence over political and legal institutions.
+For example, the country’s revised criminal code, which takes effect in January 2026, was influenced by conservative Muslim positions.
+Under the new laws, consensual sex between unmarried people and non-marital cohabitation are now punishable by prison terms.

 No interference of religious dogmas